 What is known though is that most of the media companies in Israel are loss-incurring operations.
-For example, Israel Hayom, a large daily newspaper, known for its support to Prime Minister Netanyahu, accumulated a staggering loss of ILS 730m (US\$190m) between 2007 (when it was founded) and 2014.
+For example, Israel Hayom, a large daily newspaper, known for its support to former Prime Minister Netanyahu, accumulated a staggering loss of of more than a billion shekels, and has repeatedly raised the question of whether the newspaper constitutes prohibited election propaganda.
 This shows that many media outlets are not run like businesses in Israel but are used as tools to promote the interests of various powerful players, both politicians and businesses.